A Comprehensive Review of Few-shot Action Recognition: Background

 \subsubsection{Few-shot Learning}

 Few-shot action recognition is a critical application of few-shot learning due to the high cost of obtaining sufficient labeled videos.
 Specifically, Few-shot learning (FSL) is a technique that focuses on training models that can generalize effectively from a very limited number of labeled training examples.
 In contrast to traditional data-driven machine learning paradigms, FSL aims to enable models to perform well on new tasks with only a few instances per class by leveraging prior knowledge and inductive biases learned from related tasks or datasets.
 It is particularly valuable in scenarios where data collection and annotation are expensive or impractical.
 We mainly talk about the few-shot classification tasks such as image classification~\cite{vinyals2016matching, snell2017prototypical}, sentiment classification~\cite{yu2018diverse}, graph classification~\cite{ma2020adaptive}, and audio classification~\cite{wang2021audio}.
-Few-shot classification often employs an $N$-way $K$-shot framework, where $N$ represents the number of classes and $K$ denotes the number of examples per class.
-The widely used meta-learning paradigm involves two phases: meta-training and meta-test.
-During meta-training, models are exposed to multiple episodes to learn a strategy for quick adaptation.
-During the meta-test, the model applies this strategy to new tasks with limited data.
-There are two types of meta-learning, including optimization-based methods~\cite{finn2017model, Liu2020ensemble}, which adjust the model parameters to facilitate fast learning on new tasks, and metric-based methods~\cite{vinyals2016matching, snell2017prototypical, Simon2020}, which focus on learning a distance metric to compare new examples with stored representations of known classes.
-Additionally, other methods leverage data augmentation techniques to mitigate the issue of limited supervised information~\cite{zhang2018metagan, yang2021free}.
-These techniques involve generating synthetic data that augment the existing small dataset, thereby providing more examples for the model to learn from.
-Compared to conventional few-shot classification tasks, few-shot action recognition is more challenging due to the additional temporal domain information in video data.